I Cannot Sleep, Why Do I Think So Much

 John has not taken time for himself or his family in over two weeks.
 All the personal thoughts he has repressed for the past two weeks are flooding his mind, triggered by the note (Lin, Jen, & Yang, 2015b).
 John has been working so many hours he has not had time to talk with his family to explain how important this project is to their financial future.
 Now everything is crowding in on him ("Wakeup Call for Insomnia," n.d.).

 A 15-minute break during the course of the day to call his wife would have gone a long way in this situation.
 However, John did not take the time.
 Now due to a lack of actual communication, he is left to lie awake wondering what his wife is trying to communicate with her note.
 In the absence of his wife there to ask the questions he would like answered, his mind tries to help him sort it out, but the mind has no more answers than John does.
 It is going to be another long night.

 Most of us have found ourselves in situations such as this before.
-We get so caught up in our workday activities and professional goals that we temporarily lose sight of those we are working for.
-Our minds work overtime at night trying to resolve issues we have not had the time to address during our waking ours, and sometimes our thoughts keep us awake.
+We get so caught up in our workday activities and professional goals that we temporarily lose sight of those important individuals we are working for.
+Our minds work overtime at night trying to resolve issues we have not had the time to address during our waking hours, and sometimes our thoughts keep us awake.

 Lin, Y.-H., Jen, C.-H., & Yang, C.-M. (2015a).
 Information processing during sleep and stress-related sleep vulnerability.
 Psychiatry & Clinical Neurosciences, 69(2), 84-92. https://doi.org/10.1111/pcn.12206